raspibolt/raspibolt/guide/bonus/lightning/tunnelsats.md

 ---

-[Tunnel⚡️Sats](https://github.com/blckbx/tunnelsats){:target="_blank"} is a paid service to enable hybrid mode on lightning nodes and run clearnet over VPNs all over the world.
+[Tunnel⚡️Sats](https://tunnelsats.com){:target="_blank"} is a paid service to enable hybrid mode on lightning nodes and run clearnet over VPNs all over the world.
 Tunnel⚡️Sats provides secured and LN-only configured VPNs which support port-forwarding to connect with other lightning nodes.
 This guide installs the underlying system from scratch.
+Alternatively an automated setup script can be found at the official Tunnel⚡️Sats [guide](https://blckbx.github.io/tunnelsats/){:target="_blank"}.

 Difficulty: Advanced
 {: .label .label-red }